Jordan : Safety by City

-- Visas - Most countries do need a visa to enter Jordan, thought it isn't too complicated a procedure: Jordan issues single-entry visas to U.S. and European citizens upon arrival at Amman’s Queen Alia International Airport.
+Most countries do need a visa to enter Jordan, though it isn't too complicated a procedure: Jordan issues single-entry visas to U.S. and European citizens upon arrival at Amman’s Queen Alia International Airport.
 Make sure your passport is valid for at least six months past the date of your trip to Jordan.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Jordan, since it covers not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Jordan, since it covers not only medical problems but also theft and loss of valuables.